 Prettier is an opinionated code format plugin.
 The prettier extension makes your code nice and formatted.
 The awesome thing is that it’s not only working on js, but it also works on HTML and CSS files.
 Instead of manually run a command to format the code, Prettier allows you to format your code on save.
 This has some great benefits.

-Normally when we change our code or write something new we do need to refresh the browser manually to see the changes.
-Let’s say we have 50 changes each day we need to refresh the browser 50 times.
-Luckily with the Live Server extension, the browser is automatically refreshed when something is changed in the code.
+Normally when we change our code or write something new, we do need to refresh the browser manually to see the changes.
+Let’s say we have 50 changes each day.
+We need to refresh the browser 50 times.
+Luckily, the browser is automatically refreshed with the Live Server extension when something is changed in the code.
 Almost every developer categorizes this extension as a must-have because it boosts productivity.

 This extension autoformats code for consistent formatting across teams.
 Sounds familiar?
 Yeah, it’s very similar to Prettier, but it also has its own unique features. e.g., EsLint, whenever devs make an error in their code, they will make sure they are aware of it, EsLint gives them options to fix the issue.
 EsLint also takes care of code quality rules such as no-implicit-globals, no-extra-bind, no-unused-vars, etc.

 Live Server extension is used for launching a development local server with a live reload feature for both dynamic and static pages.
 This saves enough time for previewing the source code changes by just making the VS code changes and saving the file.
 Liver Server will automatically refresh the browser and reflect the changes you have made in it instead of manually refreshing the browser page.